Graffiti-fighting drones being tested in Washington state | KRDO

 Click here for updates on this story

-OLYMPIA, Washington (KPTV) — The Washington State Department of Transportation is testing out a first-of-its-kind program to use drones to remove graffiti.
+OLYMPIA, Washington (WFSB) — The Washington State Department of Transportation is testing out a first-of-its-kind program to use drones to remove graffiti.

 Right now, the program is being tested by Tacoma and Olympia-area maintenance crews.
 It may seem futuristic, but those crews are using a new drone prototype that sprays paint to cover up the graffiti.